 (1) Adjusted EBITDA is a financial measure that is not calculated in accordance with IFRS.
-We define Adjusted EBITDA as loss for the period attributable to shareholders of the parent adjusted to exclude, when applicable, income tax expense, finance expenses, finance income, depreciation and amortization expense, share-based compensation expense and IPO preparation and transaction costs.
-See "Prospectus Summary-Summary Consolidated Financial Data" for a reconciliation of Adjusted EBITDA to loss for the period attributable to shareholders of the parent, the most directly comparable IFRS financial measure.
+We define Adjusted EBITDA as loss for the year attributable to shareholders of the parent adjusted to exclude, when applicable, income tax expense, finance expenses, finance income, depreciation and amortization expense and share-based compensation expense.
+See "Prospectus Summary-Summary Consolidated Financial Data" for a reconciliation of Adjusted EBITDA to loss for the year attributable to shareholders of the parent, the most directly comparable IFRS financial measure.